 D: Greater support from governments and institutions.
 Properly funded local community driven organisations who specialise in helping youth and teaching young people about metal health issues.

-Denise: I think the biggest tip and the biggest issue to overcome is the difficulty in talking openly.
+E: I think the biggest tip and the biggest issue to overcome is the difficulty in talking openly.
 We are better at it as a society in general but we still have a long way to go.
-There are a range of organisations, like Support Act and QMusic who are beginning to talk about these issues, and we are already planning on a session around these issues during BIGSOUND this year. but we need to be more open on every level about how widespread and debilitating mental health issues can be, and that ultimately whilst you feel that you are the only person feeling this way and it is your own personal deficiencies to blame the only way to overcome this cycle is to talk about it and to talk about the light at the end of the tunnel.
+There are a range of organisations, like Support Act, BIGSOUND/QMusic who are talking about these issues but we need to be more open on every level about how widespread and debilitating mental health issues can be, and that ultimately whilst you feel that you are the only person feeling this way and it is your own personal deficiencies to blame the only way to overcome this cycle is to talk about it and to talk about the light at the end of the tunnel.

 Music Managers are uniquely positioned when it comes to close insights and the direct impact of mental health on artists.
 Particularly, where not only are the questions of the impact of mental health and associated behaviours on the individual but also on the rest of the group – often a band, often young people.
 A lot more skills and capacity building in managers around facilitation, counselling and how to navigate the broader context of mental health are needed.